 Certification is also available in Music Education in a program administered by the Sunderman Conservatory in conjunction with the Education Department.
 The Bachelor of Arts in Music Education is the only degree in professional education offered at Gettysburg College; other students completing certification programs are required to earn a Bachelor's degree in a content area other than Education.
 Contact Dr. Brent Talbot in the Conservatory for more information on the Music Education program.

 Gettysburg College does not actually certify teachers; only the Pennsylvania Department of Education can do that.
 Students seeking initial licensure must complete one of the approved programs listed above, meeting all requirements of the program, in order to be recommended for certification by the Education Department.
-It should also be noted that teaching certificates earned at Gettysburg College are only valid in the Commonwealth of Pennsylvania.
+It should also be noted that teaching certificates earned at Gettysburg College are only valid only in the Commonwealth of Pennsylvania.
 Students wishing to be certified in other states or territories will need to apply for licensure in those places after leaving Gettysburg.
 The Education Department will happily assist any student seeking certification elsewhere.

 Click through the menu at left for more information about individual program offerings leading to certification.
 In general, all candidates for certification must meet each of the following guidelines: